-In EXM, email campaigns are dispatched to a one or more lists.
+In EXM, email campaigns are dispatched to one or more lists.
 While that sounds like a feature, it is its biggest complication.

 These lists can be static (Contact Lists) or a Segment of one of those lists (Segmented Lists).
 The segment can also be of the entire Contacts database.
 Either way, these segments are powered by the rules engine, which behind the scenes executes a search query against Solr or Azure Search.